Hair fall/ khalitya

 Keshaboomi Appearance

-• Vataj– Aganidagdhasaman(Appear like burned skin), Shyava- Aruna varna(blackish)
+• Vataj– Aganidagdhasaman(Appear like burn skin), Shyava- Aruna varna(blackish in color)

 • Pittaj – Pitta-Neela-Harita varna, Siravyapta(surrounded by veins), Swedukta(sweat all over the scalp)